uktrade/data-hub-frontend/test/a11y/cypress/specs/integration/readme/readme.md

 Any urls entered in urlTestExclusions.js are excluded from testing.

+Data and Export endpoints are excluded as a default.

 ## Add a New Mount Point

 To create a set of tests for a new mount point